Manipal: Location

 Manipal was once a barren hill with few trees.
-This hill was transformed into the university town it now is by Dr. T. M. A. Pai, who first started the Kasturba Medical College in 1953, now a part of the university, the Manipal Academy of Higher Education (MAHE).
+This hill was transformed into the university town it now is by Dr. T. M. A. Pai, who first started the Kasturba Medical College in 1953, now a part of the university Manipal Academy of Higher Education (MAHE).
 Tourist spots like Agumbe, Kudremukh, Kapu and Malpe are also located nearby.

 Climate

 From September to February, the weather in Manipal is tropical with daily temperatures averaging 27 °C. From June to mid October, Manipal witnesses one of the most extreme monsoons in the world, with the annual precipitation ranging from 500–560 cm.
 The months of December to May are hot and humid, with the daily temperatures typically peaking at 35 °C.

 Being away from large urban centers and the highly tropical climate of the town attracts a large number of birds, with 155 different species of birds being recorded in February 2015, including rarities such as the Tickell's Thrush, Blue-eared Kingfisher and Slaty-breasted Rail.